 Friction is one of the oldest ways to start a fire.
 In this video called the “Fire Roll Method,” we see how friction, a piece of cotton, and some wood ash are used to make a fire.

 Like any friction fire, this method takes a bit of time and practice (and arm strength, too), so be patient.
 You might wear your cotton down before you get it to smolder.
-This method takes a lot of trial and error, so practice frequently if you wanna master it.
+This is one of the more complicated ways to make fire, so practice frequently if you wanna master it.

 What do you get when you expose some steel wool to a 9V battery?
 Fire.

-This fire starting method is practically a no-brainer.
-All you have to do is touch the points of the 9V battery to some fluffed up steel wool and it should burst into flames.
-No need for friction or any additional techniques; just make sure that you use extra fine steel wool and that you’ve got a nice tinder bundle waiting nearby.
+This fire-starting method is practically a no-brainer.
+All you have to do is touch the points of the 9V battery to some fluffed-up steel wool, and it should burst into flames.
+No need for friction or any additional ways to start a fire—just make sure to use extra fine steel wool and have a nice tinder bundle waiting nearby.
 You can also use other flammable materials like dryer lint to light a fire using this technique.

 Don’t throw that dead lighter just yet.
 Just because it has run out of fuel doesn’t mean you can’t use it to start a fire.
 Your lighter has a small piece of flint that’s used to create a spark.
 If you’ve got a spark, you can make a fire.
 All you have to do is gather the right kind of flammable material to get your fire going.

-In this video, Survival Lilly uses plastic shavings and some flint dust from the lighter.
-Once she’s gathered enough, she creates the spark from the lighter, which catches on the shavings.
-Feed this with some tinder and you can have a decent fire going in no time.
+In this video, Survival Lilly used plastic shavings and some flint dust from the lighter.
+Once she gathered enough, she created the spark from the lighter, which caught on the shavings.
+Feeding this with some tinder will have a decent fire going in no time.

 The methods featured here all use the same basic ingredients to start a fire: heat, oxygen, and fuel.

 The key takeaway is that you can create fire as long as you have all three elements.
-Don’t be afraid to experiment with any of these methods.
+Don’t be afraid to experiment with any of these ways to make fire.
 After all, resourcefulness is one survival trait that all preppers should possess.
-On the off chance that you lose that fire starting kit, you should be equipped with the necessary skills needed to make a fire using whatever resources are at hand.
+On the off chance that you lose your fire starting kit, you should be equipped with the necessary skills needed to make a fire using whatever resources are at hand.

-Any other techniques or hacks that we missed?
+Know other ways to start a fire without a lighter?
 Let us know in the comments below!